decibling/whitepaper/content/en/docs/tokenomics/fund-allocation.md

 * Support for business

 **Regulation:**
-* Block for the first 6 months since the first advisor appears
+* Block for the first year since the first advisor appears then:
 * Vesting per 3 months in 3 years if user growth reaches 10M in the first year
 * Vesting per 3 months in 2 years if user growth reaches 20M in the first year
 * Vesting per 3 months in 1 year if user growth reaches 50M in the first year